 Operating costs are all of the other regularly occurring costs that arise from normal business operations.
 These include salaries, rents, insurance, automobile, advertising and promotion, office supplies/equipment, licensing, telephone, electric/gas, etc.

-These costs are important to consider when gauging the success of a business because they are necessary in the normal operations of any particular business.
+These costs are important to consider when gauging the success of a business because they are necessary for the normal operations of any particular business.
 These operating costs reduce the previously discussed gross profit to give you the business’s operating profit.

 This represents the amount of profit the company made in any given period of time after all of the necessary expenses and costs of goods are considered.
 This, too, maybe used in calculating a key ratio called the net profit margin, which reveals the amount of profit from each dollar of sales taking into consideration sales, cost of sales, and operating expenses, which is an even more telling sign of a company’s success due to the fact that almost all of the expenses are included.

 This, in fact, is where my client made his big mistake.

 While it is true that his sales and gross profit were in line with the previous year, his operating expenses were out of control.
 The rent on his warehouse space increased 10%, and his electric bill also increased due to an across-the-board increase by the utility company.

 Also, he had expanded his advertising campaign to almost five times the amount of the previous year and was falling behind on credit card payments and paying significant amounts of interest.
 This is important to understand because the banks look to see that there is enough profit left over after all of the regular and necessary expenses are covered to ensure that, in the case of a business slump or some other unforeseen occurrence, the company is able to maintain its current payments as well as handle the loan repayments.